What Is Overthinking Disorder?

 However, the harmful effects are overthinking can have on a person mentally and emotionally.
 When overthinking is the direct result of an anxiety disorder, the excessive thoughts cause one to experience anxiety, stress, fear, or dread.
 It's not just thinking too much about something— it's obsessing about something so much that it affects one's ability to function in their life.

-When you wander or worry about yourself, your life, your family, your friends, or anything else, and you don't have an overthinking issue, your worries go away after some time.
+When you wander or worry about yourself, your life, your family, your friends, or anything else, and you don't have an overthinking issue, your worries and anxious thoughts go away after some time.
 You might continue to worry at times, but you don't constantly ruminate, and you don't find the worry interfering with the rest of your life.
 When it comes to overthinkers, however, the worry is all the person can think about.
 Even though they may not obsess about the same thing all the time, they're always concerned about something.

 If you believe you are experiencing overthinking due to anxiety, you may have gone through one or more of these situations: